Elijbet/Automated-Software-Testing-with-Puppeteer/study_notes.md

 #### explicit waits

 Are confined to a particular web element; the max unit of time it is to wait before it gives up: `await page.waitFor(5000)` which always waits for 5 seconds no matter what.

+### Selector Best Practices

+IDs are better than classes, as classes often change.
+Better yet, is to use data attributes. `<form data-test-id="login-from">` is there only for testing purposes and nothing else.
+This will make the test more stable.